 Backup repository and tape server.

-Gateway server and Amazon S3/Azure object storage.
+Gateway server and object storage repository.

 Configuring Traffic Throttling

 To configure traffic throttling settings in a rule: